Open to 3Ls only

 Required Clinic Component: ITA Prosecution Perspectives (4 fall clinical credits + 1 winter clinical credit).
 This clinic and course are bundled; your enrollment in the clinic will automatically enroll you in this required course.

 Additional Co-/Pre-Requisites: Trial Advocacy Workshop (TAW) and Evidence.
 Students must enroll in both TAW and Evidence.
-Enrollment is seperate from their clinical registration.
+Enrollment is separate from their clinical registration.

 By Permission: No.